FAQ: The CDC’s final eviction moratorium expires July 31. Here’s what Biden is doing to avert a crisis.

 The pandemic has shaped the housing market in many ways — some of which may become permanent.

 Some people who stayed home for much of the past year began to rethink all sorts of decisions about where they live.
-In some cases, city dwellers who were working from home looked for more spacious options elsewhere.
+In some cases, city dwellers who were working from home looked for more-spacious options elsewhere.
 Demand for new homes rebounded much faster than the supply could catch up.

 Low-interest rates and rising markets made it easier for wealthier Americans to scoop up expensive homes.
 And while officials at the Federal Reserve say they don’t see the kinds of risky lending practices that burst the last housing bubble, there are questions about whether the Fed’s moves to prop up the economy exacerbated, even indirectly, the surge in home prices.

 Meanwhile, many workers who lost their jobs last year had their financial lives upended.
 The eviction moratorium is intended to keep people in their homes.
-But tenants who have fallen behind on rent will still have to pay their bills, once they come due.
-Some economists wonder if rising home prices will, in time, translate to higher rent prices, making housing that much more precarious for vulnerable tenants.
+But tenants who have fallen behind on rent will still have to pay their bills once they come due.
+Some economists wonder whether rising home prices will, in time, translate to higher rent prices, making housing that much more precarious for vulnerable tenants.